-Excerpts from Plan of Conservation & Development Colchester Install signs promoting a "farm trail" and identify it as such on the Town webpage.
+Excerpts from Plan of Conservation & Development Colchester Excerpts from Plan of Conservation &amp; Development Install signs promoting a "farm trail" and identify it as such on the Town webpage.
 Create an open space system where different open spaces are interconnected with trails within Colchester and to surrounding communities.
 Improve and promote the Air Line Trail and other trails.
 Continue to work with the State of Connecticut and the Norwich Public Utilities Department to develop public trails on their lands in Colchester.
 Ensure that the Town Center has a strong pedestrian focus and that driveways and parking areas do not adversely affect the pedestrian realm.
 Encourage shared access and public or private street interconnections to and through rear land to create more manageable block sizes, open up additional land for development, and create a more pedestrian-friendly environment.
-Promote the evolution of Westchester as a rural "hamlet" with a pedestrian-friendly flavor.
-Undertake a special study of Westchester in order to promote mixed uses, identify ways to enhance its "hamlet" character, and ways to make it more pedestrian friendly.
-Create, maintain, and enhance a pedestrian-friendly development pattern in village areas.
+Promote the evolution of Westchester in order to promote mixed uses, identify ways to enhance its "hamlet" character, and ways to make it more pedestrian friendly.
+Create, maintain, and enhance a pedestrian friendly development pattern in village areas.
 Seek to extend sidewalks for pedestrians in the Town Center, Westchester center, and adjacent areas.
 Where appropriate, require new developments to install sidewalks.
 Create more pedestrian trails and greenways in the community.
 Establish a system of bicycle routes in Colchester.
 Consider bicycle travel whenever road work is undertaken.
 Educate people on bicycling.
 Develop a trail / greenway master plan.
 Create a local bicycle route map and install signs and pavement markings to identify routes.
+Become recognized as a "bicycle-friendly community."